mmccool/SmartHome-Demo/README.md

 You will find more information about these containers in the `README.md` files respectively located under `ocf-servers/`, `gateway/` and `smarthome-web-portal/tools/docker/`.

 The following only describes how to run the sensor and gateway codes.
-If you also want to run the cloud web portal refer to the [cloud web portal README.md file](smarthome-web-portal/tools/docker/README.md).
+If you also want to run the cloud web portal refer to the [cloud web portal README.md file][Cloud Web Portal README].

 ## Generic instructions for the Docker containers